rustacean-station/rustacean-station.org/_episodes/interviews/2025-05-29-accesskit-with-matt-campbell-and-arnold-loubriat.md

 #reddit: (leave blank on initial publish, amend with link and uncomment this line after Reddit thread has been posted)
 ---

-With [AccessKit](https://accesskit.dev/), [Matt Campbell](https://github.com/mwcampbell) and [Arnold Loubriat](https://github.com/DataTriny) [AccessKit](https://accesskit.dev/) took on the ambitious task of abstracting over the accessibility APIs of several target OS' to offer toolkit providers one unified way to make their UIs accessible across platforms.
+With [AccessKit](https://accesskit.dev/), [Matt Campbell](https://github.com/mwcampbell) and [Arnold Loubriat](https://github.com/DataTriny) took on the ambitious task of abstracting over the accessibility APIs of several target OS' to offer toolkit providers one unified way to make their UIs accessible across platforms.
+An interview live at [RustWeek 2025](https://rustweek.org/) with host [Luuk van der Duim](https://github.com/luukvanderduim).

 ### Contributing to Rustacean Station